rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Authored manuscript #emph[\"Trust and Uncertainty Quatification in Machine Learning Models Under Measurement Error\"] comparing the difference between frequentist and bayesian approaches in creating \"trustworthy\" models for noisy \(real-world like\) simulated data],[Created R application allowing users to automate up to 50\% of LCA \(Life Cycle Assesment\) analysis, estimated to be worth \~15MM annually across Dow],[Successfully presented literature review and experimental results to both technical and non-technical stakeholders],)
+    #v(design-highlights-top-margin);#highlights([Authored manuscript #emph[\"Trust and Uncertainty Quantification in Machine Learning Models Under Measurement Error\"] comparing the difference between frequentist and bayesian approaches in creating \"trustworthy\" models for noisy \(real-world like\) simulated data],[Created R application allowing users to automate up to 50\% of LCA \(Life Cycle Assesment\) analysis, estimated to be worth \~15MM annually across Dow],[Successfully presented literature review and experimental results to both technical and non-technical stakeholders],)
   ],
 )